inEXASCALE/pychop/README.md

 With the increasing availability of lower-precision floating-point arithmetic beyond IEEE 64-bit/32-bit precision, both in hardware and software simulation, reduced-precision formats such as 16-bit half precision have gained significant attention in scientific computing and machine learning domains.
 These formats offer higher computational throughput, reduced data transfer overhead, and lower energy consumption.

-Inspired by MATLAB’s chop function by Nick Higham,  ``pychop`` is a Python library designed for efficient quantization, enabling the conversion of single- or double-precision numbers into low-bitwidth representations.
+Inspired by MATLAB’s chop function by Nick Higham,  ``Pychop`` is a Python library designed for efficient quantization, enabling the conversion of single- or double-precision numbers into low-bitwidth representations.
 It allows users to define custom floating-point formats with a specified number of exponent and significand bits as well as fixed-point and integer quantization, offering fine-grained control over precision and range.
 The library supports multiple rounding modes, optional denormal number handling, and runs efficiently on both CPU and GPU devices.
 This makes it particularly useful for research, experimentation, and optimization in areas like machine learning, numerical analysis, and hardware design, where reduced precision can provide computational advantages.

-``pychop`` stands out for its versatility, efficiency, and ease of integration with NumPy, PyTorch, and JAX.
+``Pychop`` stands out for its versatility, efficiency, and ease of integration with NumPy, PyTorch, and JAX.
 Its key strengths—customizability, hardware independence, GPU support, and comprehensive rounding options—make it a valuable tool for both practical applications and theoretical exploration in numerical computing.
-By emulating low-precision formats within a high-precision environment (single or double), ``pychop`` allows users to analyze quantization effects without requiring specialized hardware.
+By emulating low-precision formats within a high-precision environment (single or double), ``Pychop`` allows users to analyze quantization effects without requiring specialized hardware.
 The library supports both deterministic and stochastic rounding strategies and is optimized for vectorized operations with NumPy arrays, PyTorch tensors, and JAX arrays.

 ## Install

-The proper running environment of ``pychop``  should by Python 3, which relies on the following dependencies: python > 3.8, numpy >=1.7.3, pandas >=2.0, torch, jax.
+The proper running environment of ``Pychop``  should by Python 3, which relies on the following dependencies: python > 3.8, numpy >=1.7.3, pandas >=2.0, torch, jax.

 To install the current current release via PIP manager use: